-Upon approval of the attached resolution, the combined public hearing notice/assessment ballot ( Attachment 4) will be mailed to each of the assessed parcels in the District, the boundary map of the District will be recorded with the County recorder, and the date of the public hearing will be set where the City Council would take testimony from parcel owners in the District and the ballots will be counted.
+Upon approval of the attached resolution, the combined public hearing notice/assessment ballot (Attachment 4) will be mailed to each of the assessed parcels in the District, the boundary map of the District will be recorded with the County recorder, and the date of the public hearing will be set where the City Council would take testimony from parcel owners in the District and the ballots will be counted.
 The public hearing is the deadline for property owners in the District to submit their signed assessment ballots to the City Clerk.
 The ballots specify the assessment amount for each parcel in the District.
 Each property owner then votes for or against the forming of the District.
 If more than 50% of the parcel owners' weighted ballots cast vote YES, then the City Council may choose to proceed with the formation of the District.
 If a majority of the weighted ballots cast vote NO, then the City Council may take no further action on the formation of the District.
 Should the District formation fail, the funds advanced by the property owners to date would not be reimbursed.
-If the City Council determines to establish the District, all property owners within the District would be responsible for the assessment amount regardless of a property owner's individual vote.
+If the City Council determines to establish the District, all property owner's individual vote.
 The public hearing takes place at least 45 days after approval of the resolution; the resolution sets the date for the Public Hearing for City Council meeting to be held on October 13, 2020.